vygr/ChrysaLisp/STATUS.md

 IRC app and join us, don't take yourself seriously but do take coding seriously !

+Initial implementation of YAML serialization/deserialization posted to `lib`.
+Currently only deserialization for simple Lists and Dictionaries supported.
+More to come...

 ------

 Renamed (merge) to (merge-obj) to avoid clashing with Common Lisp and to be